With stiff competition for each job opening, how do you sell yourself on a resume to stand out in the crowd?

-If it’s not, keep rewriting your bullet points until it becomes clear.
+If not, keep rewriting your bullet points until it becomes clear.

 Remember that it just takes one perfect candidate to fill a position.

-Use this guide when you write your next resume, and you may be surprised by how quickly you get an interview.
+Use this guide when you write your next resume; you may be surprised by how quickly you get an interview.

 For help with how to sell yourself on your resume, let me review your resume.